bimanpaulsamsung/st-device-sdk-c-ref/README.md

   - These data are described in the build configuration file(e.g.  sdkconfig)
 - Example for RTL8195
   - Baud rate 115200, Data bit 8, Parity None, Stop bits 1
+- Example for Cypress cy8cproto_062_4343w
+  - Baud rate 9600, Data bit 8, Parity None, Stop bits 1

+  You can open a serial terminal to the tty port of a connected Mbed target (usually board) using the mbed sterm command.
+If no tty port is specified, Mbed CLI detects the connected Mbed targets and their tty ports.

+  `$ mbed sterm`

+  > Note: If port is not opening, you may need to use `sudo mbed sterm`

 Flashing can be done according to the method supported by chipset SDK.